Menhaden: Habitat

 Menhaden are a pelagic schooling fish that migrate inshore during the summer and off-shore in the winter months.
-The juvenile and larval menhaden migrate to shore and in-land waterways through currents during summer months to grow while feeding on the phytoplankton and eventually zooplankton once they have matured.
+The juvenile and larval menhaden migrate to shore and inland waterways through currents during summer months to grow while feeding on the phytoplankton and eventually zooplankton once they have matured.
 Commercially caught menhaden have been recorded in waters of around 5 to 24 ‰, as well as in hypersaline waters around 60 ‰.

 Reproduction

-Menhaden reproduce in open oceans externally, however, the female does not carry eggs with them during the process as they are released into the water column at the planktonic level at gametes and sperm.
+Menhaden reproduce in open oceans externally, however, the female does not carry eggs with them during the process as they are released into the water column at the planktonic level as gametes and sperm.
 Currently, functional hermaphroditism is unknown to the species and identification of sex of the individual organism cannot be determined externally due to the lack of accessory reproductive organs.
 These fish breed during the winter months through December to March and the eggs and juveniles navigate towards estuaries and inland waterways through tides and currents.

-Human intake
+Human use

 Menhaden are not used directly for food.
 They are processed into fish oil and fish meal that are used as food ingredients, animal feed, and dietary supplements.
 The flesh has a high omega-3 fat content.
 Fish oil made from menhaden also is used as a raw material for products such as lipstick.